-Love poetry of John Donne reflects his early age experiences.
-As a love poet, John Donne has focused his attention on worldly love.
-Readers witness personal experiences, feelings, and emotions of the poet in “Love Poems”; however, in many sonnets, the poet has exaggerated his feelings.
-Somewhere, he talks about the company of his beloved; somewhere, he prefers love on any other thing of life; whereas, at some point, he talks about the unfaithful nature of women.
+The love poetry of John Donne reflects his early age experiences.
+As a love poet, John Donne focused his attention on worldly love.
+Readers witness the personal experiences, feelings, and emotions of the poet in “Love Poems”; however, in many sonnets, the poet has exaggerated his feelings.
+Somewhere, he talks about the company of his beloved; somewhere, he prefers love to any other thing in life; whereas, at some point, he talks about the unfaithful nature of women.
 Nevertheless, later on, he changed his attitude.
-Collection of “Divine Poems” is the mirror of spirituality.
+The collection of “Divine Poems” is the mirror of spirituality.
 Although as a love poet, John Donne was not practically mature yet poetically he was mature enough to get the attention of his readers.
 It is because he was a very witty kind of person.
 Moreover, “Love Poems” by John Donne are universal in nature.
-Furthermore, every poem spreads light on love-relationship from a man’s perspective.
+Furthermore, every poem spreads light on the love relationship from a man’s perspective.

 There are three strains in the poetry of John Donne, which are:-

 As a love poet, John Donne demonstrates three strains in his love poems.
 First and foremost among them is the cynical strain.
 Nonetheless, his cynicism is always related to women’s unfaithfulness.
-For instance, in “Go and Catch A Falling Star”, he gives arguments after arguments to prove that loyalty is very rare in women.
-One cannot find a faithful girl; if, after doing hard efforts, he finds her then it would have been changed until the poet reaches her.
-John Donne may have experienced life from a wide angle but the truth is his experienced are only related to love-relationships.
+For instance, in “Go and Catch A Falling Star”, he gives argument after argument to prove that loyalty is very rare in women.
+One cannot find a faithful girl; if, after doing hard efforts, he finds her then it would have been changed until the person reaches her.
+John Donne may have experienced life from a wide angle but the truth is his experiences are only related to love relationships.
 When his relationship does not do more or his beloved betrays him, he becomes cynical.
-Thereby, cynicism is an important strain in love poetry of John Donne.
+Thereby, cynicism is an important strain in the love poetry of John Donne.

 John Donne finds peace and harmony in love.
-He sees it as a passion instead of a nasty work.
-Numerous poems of John Donne depict this strain.
+He sees it as a passion instead of nasty work.
+Numerous poems by John Donne depict this strain.
 For instance, “Valediction: Of Weeping” and “Valediction: Forbidden Mourning” are about spiritual peace.
-As a love poet, John Donne has proved that love is part of life and without it, life is barren and useless.
+As a love poet, John Donne has proved that love is part of life and that without it, life is barren and useless.
 Whenever he remembers his beloved, he attains peace and serenity.
-He cannot forget her nor the moments, which he has spent with her.
-Thus, a bundles of poems contain the conjugal love strain.
+He cannot forget her or the moments that he has spent with her.
+Thus, bundles of poems contain the conjugal love strain.

 It is the last but the most important love strain.
-Love is love whether it is made before marriage or after.
+Love is love whether it is before marriage or after.
 There is always spirituality in it.
 Donne has improved this strain and written “Divine Poems”.
 To exemplify, In “The Sun Rising”, the poet considers love as the best thing on this planet.
 Similarly, in “Canonization”, he takes love as a holy passion.
-Hence, this strain is entirely opposite to cynical strain.
+Hence, this strain is entirely the opposite of the cynical strain.

 Apart from the strains, John Donne has a variety of moods.
 In every poem, it is different.
 Indeed, these strains and moods come first to make John Donne as best unconventional love poet of every era.

 Donne might talk about women but he never praised their beauty.
-He never said that he liked hairs or lips of his beloved.
-He is love-devotee and talks about emotions not physical appearances.
+He never said that he liked the hairs or lips of his beloved.
+He is a love devotee and talks about emotions, not physical appearances.
 For him, love is not just about sex.
 If he talks about any part of her beloved’s body then he mere describes its charm.
 Moreover, in his eyes, physical contact is not necessary for love.
 This very fact is evident from “Valediction: Forbidden Mourning”.
 It is desirous and spiritual.
-In this regard, John Donne is different from the second best love poet of his era.
+In this regard, John Donne is different from the second-best love poet of his era.

 Donne’s philosophy is limited to love.
-He has covered only one topic in his poems i.e. “Love”.
-Only love poetry of John Donne is not limited to the philosophy of love but “Divine Poems” are also about love.
+He has covered only this topic in his poems.
+Only love poetry of John Donne is not limited to the philosophy of love but “Divine Poems” are also about it.
 However, in those poems love is for Christ and God.
 In love poems, it is typically between him and his wife Anne Moore.
 Thus, he has no worldly philosophy.
-He never touched politics or other social issue of his society nor does he mention any sophisticated philosophy in his poems.
+He never touched politics or any other social issue of his society nor does he mention any sophisticated philosophy in his poems.
 He is best in one and only one topic i.e. “Love”.
 His approach in this regard is Platonic and Petrarchan; where love for the body is not considered love but lust; pure love is of the soul.
 Thus, it is another trait of John Donne, which makes him overall best love poet.

 “Contempt for women is the dominant note of Donne’s love poetry.”